Cane Corso Diseases: Typical Diseases – An Overview

 Symptoms:

-• Fatigue and Weakness: Your dog may be less active and tire more quickly than usual.
+• Fatigue and weakness: Your dog may be less active and tire more quickly than usual.

 • Cough: Coughing can occur especially at night or after physical exertion.

-Treatment and Management:
+Treatment and management:

-• Drug therapy: Medications such as ACE inhibitors, beta blockers, and diuretics are often prescribed to support heart function and relieve symptoms.
+• Drug therapy: Medications such as ACE inhibitors, beta blockers and diuretics are often prescribed to support heart function and relieve symptoms.

 • Regular checks: Regular veterinary visits to monitor heart function and adjust treatment are essential.

-eye diseases
+Eye diseases

 Conjunctivitis

-Pink eye (conjunctivitis) is common in Cane Corso dogs and can be caused by allergies, bacteria, viruses or environmental factors such as drafts and dust.
+Conjunctivitis is common in Cane Corso dogs and can be caused by allergies, bacteria, viruses or environmental factors such as drafts and dust.

 Symptoms:

-Treatment and Management:
+Treatment and management:

 • Drug treatment: Eye drops or ointments containing antibiotics or anti-inflammatory agents can combat the inflammation and infection.